Sablednah/MobHealth/README.md

 	showRPG: false
 show RPG style notification (requires SpoutCraft).

+	showRPG: false
+show RPG style notification (requires SpoutCraft).

-_Note:_ If disableChat and disableSpout are true and showRPG is false then nothing will ever show!!!
+_Note:_ If disableChat and disableSpout are true with showRPG and showSideNotification set to false then nothing will ever show!!!

     disablePlayers: false